Real prices. On the homepage. Because hiding pricing is a tactic, not a value.

 You only pay the performance fee on revenue that exceeds $50K/mo — measured against real Shopify revenue, not platform-reported numbers.
 The fee scales linearly: $80K revenue → $1,500 fee. $120K → $3,500 fee.
 Below $50K, the performance fee is zero.

 If you sign within 14 days of the audit, the $499 fully deducts from your month-1 fee.
+Google Ads or Meta Ads — $499 each, $799 for both.
 The audit pays for itself, either way.

 Signed 1-pager listing what must be true (LP speed, AOV, gross margin, offer, creative pipeline).
 Bad-fit blockers surface before launch.